brgtrainings/brgtrainings.github.io/_projects/calculator/index.md

 disable_toc: true
 ---

-In this tutorial series, we are trying to build a calculator project in HTML, CSS and JavaScript.
+In this tutorial series, we are trying to build a calculator in HTML, CSS and JavaScript.

+Go through the following phases to build the calculator.

+## Phases

 <div class="section-index">
   <hr class="panel-line">